Dimension Data

-Dimension Data is a company specialising in information technology services.
-Based in Johannesburg, South Africa, the company maintains operations on every inhabited continent.
-Dimension Data focuses on services including IT consulting, technical and support services, and managed services.
-The company is the official technology partner of the Tour de France, the Vuelta a España and also sponsored a team of the same name.
+Dimension Data was a company specialising in information technology services.
+Based in Johannesburg, South Africa, the company maintained operations on every inhabited continent.
+Dimension Data focused on services including IT consulting, technical and support services, and managed services.
+The company was the official technology partner of the Tour de France, the Vuelta a España and also sponsored a team of the same name.
 In 2010, the company was fully acquired by Nippon Telegraph and Telephone (NTT).
 On 1 July 2019, all Dimension Data operations, excluding those in the Middle East and Africa, became part of NTT Ltd.